rd45/oci-automation/README.md

 1. the supplied examples that are given for terraform-provider-oci are much easier (for me) to follow & adapt & re-use than the equivalent for oci-ansible-modules
 2. it's easier (for me) to see how to store/push/pull a bunch of .tf files in a code repository, in a true infrastructure-as-code solution, and then build the corresponding services with a very simple Ansible task using the terraform module, with really only one variable (`project_path`) to worry about - whereas in an all-Ansible picture, it feels (to me) like your config choices & your deployment code are all mixed together in the playbook

+I'm still seeing the oci-ansible-modules stuff as being very useful for any post-deployment configuration change at the OCI service level - an example might be scaling a service up or down in CPU count.

 ### Coming soonish, as a worked example of a multi-step playbook...
 1. terraform makes an ATP autonomous database & a compute instance (incl. networking etc)
 2. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for OE into the database